ldmarz/nlp-scripts/README.md

 The `sentiment_analysis.py` script demonstrates how to use a sentiment analysis pipeline to analyze the sentiment of a series of questions in a CSV file.
 The script uses a model fine-tuned for Portuguese to determine whether the sentiment of each question is positive or negative.
 The results are saved to a new CSV file, and the overall sentiment and sentiment per item are printed.

+### Zero-Shot Classification

+The zero_shot_classifier.py script applies a zero-shot classification pipeline with the facebook/bart-large-mnli model to classify text inputs into multiple categories.
+The model assesses the likelihood of each input belonging to predefined categories and assigns it to those that exceed a specified confidence threshold.
+The output is a CSV file where each text input is accompanied by its assigned categories and corresponding confidence scores.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.